Athletic Training Admissions Requirements

 - AP credits are strongly recommended

-- Students must maintain 3.0 Cumulative GPA, complete all core coursework with a B- or better, and meet academic and professional standards for matriculation into the Master’s degree program.
+- Students must complete all Exercise Science Core Coursework with a C or better, and all Pre-Professional Athletic Training Core Coursework with B- or better, and meet academic and professional standards for matriculation into the Master’s degree program.

 - Students in good standing who meet all academic and clinical admission requirements at the conclusion of the third year of the Exercise Science Major/Pre-professional athletic training concentration and hold current certification in BLS level CPR are accepted into the MSAT program.
 Students have an additional 18 credits to complete towards the Bachelors of Science degree during their fourth year.